 Building Welcoming Communities is one part of the first-ever national immigrant integration strategies brought forward by the White House Task Force on Immigrant Integration.
-Crete Mayor Roger Foster joined representatives from Nebraska Is Home and Nebraska Appleseed at the White House in 2015 to map out the next steps for strengthening immigrant inclusion.
+Roger Foster, Mayor of Crete from 2010-2019, joined representatives from Nebraska Is Home and Nebraska Appleseed at the White House in 2015 to map out the next steps for strengthening immigrant inclusion.

 “Crete has been a Welcoming community that dates back to our inception and it’s served our community well for the last century,” Foster said.
 “Now, we welcome the blending of our Hispanic population to add to what makes the melting pot of Nebraska great.”